Browse topics

 Applets that are both

-A handful of applets are usable as either a resource or a tool.
-For example, the Terminal applet can be saved as a resource (a named session tied to a project) or launched ad-hoc as a tool.
+A handful of applets are usable as either a resource or a utility applet.
+For example, the Terminal applet can be saved as a resource (a named session tied to a project) or launched ad-hoc as a utility applet.
 Same component, two entry points.

 Examples: Terminal, Code Editor, Image Editor, Git, HTML Playground.